dotlang/language/README.md

 1. `Adder = (int,int)->int #defining a named type based on a function type`
 2. `myAdder = (x:int, y:int) -> x+y #initialize a binding with a function literal`
-3. `adderPointer: Adder = myAdder #Store refernce to a function in a function pointer`
+3. `adderPointer = myAdder #Store refernce to a function in a function pointer`
 4. `sort = (x: [int], comparer: (int,int) -> bool) -> [int] #this function accepts a function pointers`
 5. `map = (input: [T], mapper: (T) -> S) -> [S]`
 6. `func = process(_:int, _:float) #state which process function you want to point to using func binding`

 ## Lambda (Function literal)

 Lambda or a function literal is used to specify value for a binding of function type.
 It is very similar to the way you define body of a function binding.
-Lambdas are closures and can capture bindings in the parent function (Example 3 and 4).
+Lambdas are closures and can capture bindings in the parent function which come before their definition (Example 3 and 4).

 You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normal call and replace the lambda inputs with `_` (Example 8).
 You can use `:Type` after `_` when creating lambda, to remove ambiguity (Example 9).